codacy/docs/docs/repositories/issues.md

 ![Issues page](images/issues.png)

 <!--issue-details-start-->
-Click the title of an issue tab to expand it and see the following information:
+Click the title of an issue card to expand it and see the following information:

 -   The committer and date of the commit that introduced the issue, if available
 -   The estimated time to fix the issue